-This could be one of the most exciting years of your primary school experience as you join the fun and learning with Mrs Scott and Mr Quinlan.
+This could be one of the most exciting years of your primary school experience as you join the fun and learning with Mr Quinlan and Mr Patterson.
+The Adventure of Life is to Learn!

 Donaghadee Commemorates the First World War